wpb0336f6b_1b.jpg

 Quantity of vinegar may vary depending on its strength

-This Sicilian dish probably originated in Spain: The name stems from the Catalan word caponada, which refers to a similar relish.
+Caponata is a magnificent Sicilian dish made from many different vegetables cooked separately and then blended together.
+Caponata probably originated in Spain.
+The name stems from the Catalan word caponada, which refers to a similar relish.
 The word appeared for the first time in 1709.

-Several versions of this dish have emerged that add fish or cheese.
-I still like the best my mother’s recipes that is fully vegetarian.
-My mother wouldn’t let us touch it until the next day.
-She knew that the flavors of the different vegetables would blend together and it would taste absolutely delicious.
+Several versions of Caponata have emerged that add fish or cheese.
+I still like my mother’s fully vegetarian recipes the best.
+My mother wouldn’t let us touch the dish until the next day.
+She knew that the flavors of the different vegetables would blend together, and it would taste absolutely delicious.

 Sweet and Sour Eggplant

-Adjust salt and pepper if necessary.
-Capers can be very salty, therefore taste the caponata and add salt only if necessary.
+Adjust the salt and pepper if necessary.
+Capers can be very salty, so taste the caponata and add salt only if necessary.

 Set it aside in a bowl for at least one day.
 Serve lukewarm.